hirensoni913/DHIS2-IMIS-ETL-Portal/README.md

 python background.py
 ```

-### More charts
+### Adding more charts

 1. Create a new chart in DHIS2
 2. Make sure the user `DHIS2USERNAME` has access to the chart
 3. Identify the /api/analytics DHIS2 API request used to fetch data for that chart
 4. Add it to `charts` in `background.py`
 5. Find an equivalent visualization at [highcharts.com](https://www.highcharts.com/demo)
-6. Add it to the `static/templates`, e.g. in `index.html`
+6. Add it to the `templates`, e.g. in `index.html` and possibly custom CSS into the `static` folder
-7. Make it dynamic by parsing the data downloaded in `background.py` and pass it to the template
+7. Make it dynamic by parsing the data downloaded via `background.py` into the `data` folder and pass it to the template.